Informal Resolution Process

 About

-After the filing of a formal complaint, at any time prior to reaching a determination regarding responsibility or dismissal of the formal complaint, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication.
-The University will not require the parties to participate in an informal resolution process and will not offer this informal resolution process unless a formal complaint is filed.
-The University will not require, as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment.
-Informal resolution is NOT available if there are allegations that an employee sexually harassed a student.
-It is, however, available if there are allegations that a student sexually harassed an employee.
+After receiving a complaint, at any time prior to reaching a determination regarding responsibility or dismissal of the complaint, the University may facilitate an informal resolution process that does not involve a full investigation and adjudication, regardless of the classification of the student(s) or employee(s) involved.
+The University will not require, as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of complaints of sex-based harassment nor require parties participate in an informal resolution process.

 UNC Greensboro offers a mediation process, in which the complainant and respondent, using a University-provided mediator(s), attempt to resolve a grievance in a mutually acceptable manner.
 Mediation is a procedure in which disputing parties enlist the assistance of a neutral party to help them achieve a voluntary, bilateral agreement that finally and definitively resolves all or portions of their dispute, without resorting to adversarial procedures such as grievance hearings, administrative hearings, or litigation.
 Any such mediated agreement that the parties are able to negotiate will be embodied in a written agreement.